Egypt cannot protect them. The LORD will protect them.

 the LORD of Hosts will protect Jerusalem.
 The LORD of Hosts will shield Jerusalem from the enemy.

-We envision Jesus Christ standing in Jerusalem, or hovering over it, projecting an invulnerable shield of divine protection around the whole nation.
+We envision Jesus Christ standing in Jerusalem, or hovering over it, shielding the nation with divine protection.

 NAB translation.
 Return, O children of Israel, to him whom you have utterly destroyed.

 This summarizes of the whole message of Isaiah.
 Return to the One God.
 Have faith in him.
 Be in relationship with him.

 VERSE 7.
 For in that day everyone shall cast away his idols of silver and his idols of gold—sin which your own hands have made for you.